tudocomp/tudocomp/docs/Documentation.md

 # Abstract

-@URL_DOXYGEN@

-The **T**echnical **U**niversity of **DO**rtmund **COMP**ression Framework (*tudocomp*)
+The **T**echnical **U**niversity of **DO**rtmund **COMP**ression Framework
-is a lossless compression framework with the aim to support and facilitate the implementation of novel compression algorithms.
+(*tudocomp*) is a lossless compression framework with the aim to support and facilitate the implementation of novel compression algorithms.
 It already comprises a range of standard data compression and encoding algorithms.
 These can be mixed and parameterized with the following uses in mind:

 * Baseline implementations of well-known compression schemes.
 * Detailed benchmarking and comparison of compression and encoding algorithms.
 * Easy integration of new algorithm implementations.

-# Framework Structure
+# Philosophy

-The structure of this framework offers a solid and extensible base for new implementations.
-It is designed such that most individual steps are modularized and interchangeable.
+The framework offers a solid and extensible base for new implementations.
+It is designed so that most individual processes are modularized and interchangeable.
 This way, the user can mix and match algorithms to find the optimal compression strategy for a given input.
 The framework gives this opportunity while creating as little performance overhead as possible.

+## Compressor Families

+The *compressor families* form the topmost abstraction level in the framework.
+Every compression or encoding algorithm belongs to a certain family.

+For instance, the compressor family *lzss* (named after *Lempel-Ziv-Storer-Szymanski*) contains various compressors that factorize the input resulting in symbols and the produced Lempel-Ziv factors.
+This output can then be passed to different encoders specialized for LZSS-type factors to get a binary encoded compressed file.

+## Compressors and Modularity

+A *compressor*, in terms of this framework, transforms an input sequence and writes the result to an output.
+A compressor is the entry point for the utility.

+Each compressor family has to implement a decompressor that can restore the original input losslessly.
+Apart from that, there are no strict rules as to *what* kind of transformation of the input occurs.
+In that sense, an *encoder* is also a compressor.

+Compressors and encoders are implemented in a *modular* way.
+They are interchangeable and can be chained (ie the output of one becomes the input of another).

+For instance, a factor-based conpressor consists of three main modules:

+1. A *factorizer* that produces factors,
+2. a *factor encoder* that encodes these factors, and
+3. a *raw symbol encoder* that encodes the remaining, unfactorized input.

+In this example, the factorizer divides the input into factors that refer to substrings of the input.
+The encoders then encode the factors and any unfactorized substrings in an independent manner (e.g. human readable or bit-optimal).

+For each of these tasks, there can be different strategies.
+For instance, the input can be factorized using a classic online sliding window approach, but one can also think of using a data structure that works offline and requires the entire input, such as the suffix array.

+Encoders can use myriad representations for the information they encode (e.g. fixed-width integers, Huffman codes) which may work better or worse for different types of inputs.

+Each of these factorization or encoding strategies can have different sub-strategies in their own right.
+The goal of this framework is to modularize compression and encoding algorithms as much as possible into strategies.

+The produced output must contain all information necessary for the respective decompressor (or decoder) to restore the original input losslessly.

 ## Library and driver